siemens/embeddedCMP/README.md

 ## Disclaimer

-Please note that this software and associated documentation files is a prototypic implementation and merely serves as proof-of-concept.
+Please note that this software and associated documentation files is a prototypical implementation and merely serves as proof-of-concept.
 It is explicitly not guaranteed that all related functionality and hardening measures needed for productive software have been implemented.
 The development procedures and processes for proof-of-concept implementation are not sufficient to assure product-grade software quality.
 Therefore the code, scripts, configuration, and documentation of the software are provided ‘as is’ and can only serve as an example or starting point for further development.